Ibrahimval/ticket-booking-app/README.md

 # ticket-booking-app
-in this project i gonna use JDBC MYSQL database for backend and netbeans GUI for front end
+in this project i used JDBC MYSQL database for backend and netbeans GUI for front end